 The technology evaluations presented herein provide data for PFAS removal.
 This information varies widely among technologies and the data provided are based on the reported test conditions and results.
 Ultimately, the feasibility of a technology to meet applicable regulatory guidance values and standards often depends on site-specific conditions.

 Currently in the United States, the regulatory standards for PFAS treatment are primarily driven by drinking water mitigation and focused on a small subset of PFAS.
-PFOS and PFOA are the only two compounds with federal regulatory guidelines (USEPA 2016c, d), and most regulatory discharge criteria for PFAS focus on PFOS and PFOA.
-Some states have guidelines, and a few states have regulatory criteria for additional PFAS, but precursor and short-chain PFAS are generally not considered in regulations or guidance, although that is changing.
+PFOS and PFOA are the only two compounds with federal regulatory guidelines (USEPA 2016, USEPA 2016), and most regulatory discharge criteria for PFAS focus on PFOS and PFOA.
+Some states have guidelines, and several have regulatory criteria for additional PFAS, but precursor and short-chain PFAS are generally not considered in regulations or guidance, although that is changing.
 The technology evaluation information presented here provides data about all PFAS tested for a given technology.
 This information varies widely among technologies.
 Additional information on regulations is provided in Section 8.